 International students in Australia on a student visa are required, as a condition of their visa, to maintain valid health insurance for the full lenght of their visa.
 In most cases this means maintaining Overseas Student Health Cover (OSHC).

-Note: students from Belgium, Norway and Sweden who have health cover in their home countries may be exempt from OSHC.
+Note: students from Belgium, Norway and some students from Sweden who have health cover in their home countries may be exempt from OSHC.
 For further information on which types of insurance are recognised for this exemption, visit the Department of Health (DoH) website (opens an external site).

 If you're thinking of studying in Sydney, you need to know what it will cost to support yourself.
-An estimated A$18,928 – A$26,832 per year is required for living expenses, which includes accommodation, food and transport.
+An estimated A$18,876 – A$27,872 per year is required for living expenses, which includes accommodation, food and transport.
 In addition, an initial establishment cost of around A$4200 is usually needed (for independent accommodation) to cover rental bonds (deposits), furniture and electricity and telephone expenses.

-It is also a requirement of the Australian Department of Immigration and Border Protection (implemented on 1 July 2012) that prospective international students demonstrate they have access to at least $18,610 a year to fund their living costs in Australia.
+It is also a requirement of the Australian Department of Immigration and Border Protection is that prospective international students demonstrate they have access to at least A$19,830 year to fund their living costs in Australia.

 For a breakdown of approximate living costs you may incur while studying at UTS in Sydney, visit Living in Sydney.

-UTS offers Study Abroad Excellence Awards for commencing Study Abroad students.
-Selection is based on academic achievement in the most recently completed tertiary qualification recognised by UTS for entry in the Study Abroad program.
+UTS offers merit-based Study Abroad Excellence Awards for commencing Study Abroad students.
+Selection is based on academic excellence in the most recently completed tertiary qualification recognised by UTS for entry in the Study Abroad program.
 A separate application is not required.

 Financial Aid and Home Government Funding/Scholarships